 - Variable plans are completely flexible, so you can switch at any time.

-- The cost of wholesale energy can (and has) go down as well as up, meaning that you could pay less for the same amount of energy if wholesale costs drop.
+- The cost of wholesale energy could go down, meaning that you could pay less for the same amount of energy.

 - Your supplier is obliged to give you notice if they intend to increase their variable rates.
 This gives you plenty of time to find a better deal elsewhere.